Amajambere Iwacu Community Camp

 Location of Amajambere Iwacu Community Camp:

 Amajambere Iwacu Community Camp is at the main entrance of Mgahinga Gorilla National Park at the Ntebeko gate.
-If traveling to Mgahinga Gorilla National Park to hike Mount Sabyinyo, and Mount Gahinga, trekking gorillas and golden monkeys, Amajambere Camp is the only budget accommodation at the park boundary at Ntebeko.
-The camp is about 45mins to an hour's drive from the nearby town Kisoro of Kisoro.
+If traveling to Mgahinga Gorilla National Park to hike Mount Sabyinyo and Mount Gahinga, trekking gorillas and golden monkeys, Amajambere Camp is the only budget accommodation at the park boundary at Ntebeko.
+The camp is about 45 minutes to an hour's drive from the nearby town of Kisoro.

 Accessibility and Transportation:

 No public transportation from Kisoro to the camp exists.
 If not driving into Kisoro, hiring a vehicle in Kisoro town is the best option.
-The cost of a one-way car hire from Kisoro town to the camp ranges between UGX80,000 ($20) to UGX150,000 ($40), depending on the size/type of the car.
+A one-way car hire from Kisoro town to the camp costs UGX100,000 (~$27) for a sedan car.
 Taking a boda boda (motorbike) is the least expensive option.
-A boda boda from Kisoro town to the camp costs UGX15,000-UGX25,000 depending on the nature of the road.
+A boda boda from Kisoro town to Amajambere Community Camp costs UGX20,000.
 If you are looking for a boda boda to get you to the camp, please call our recommended boda boda rider.
-His name is Bernard, and he can be reached at +256774259308 or +256783152903.
+His name is Bernard, and he can be reached at +256774259308 or +256783152903 (WhatsApp line).

 Guests can choose between the campsite, dormitories or bandas.
 The camp has a wide area for camping as well as five bandas, of which two serve as dormitories.